winglang/wing/docs/02-core-concepts/03-compile-targets.md

 keywords: [Wing simulator, simulator]
 ---

-The simulator is a set of APIs in the SDK that can be used to test Wing applications without having to deploy the application to a cloud provider.
-The simulator works with any Wing application made with the SDK's `cloud` APIs.
+The simulator is a set of APIs in the standard library that can be used to test Wing applications without having to deploy the application to a cloud provider.
+The simulator works with any Wing application made with the standard library's `cloud` APIs.

 ## Quick start guide